ouroakley/organiser-odpc/README.md

-# Example Organiser
+# odpc organiser

-This is an example organiser that demonstrates how to structure content for an Our Area community website like Our Oakley.
-It shows how to organise events, venues, and organisers with their associated information.
+This is the ODPC organiser for the Our Oakley website.

+Below still example content

 ## Directory Structure